-While most neighborhoods in Seattle have some level of trick or treating action going on, not all are best for kids roaming from door to door in search of candy—some have houses spread out too far, some simply have low participation, some may not feel safe enough.
-Given that Halloween is in October, it’s also entirely possible that your kids will have to contend with some rain.
-Because of these things, you may want to consider a place to take the kids other than your own neighborhood.
-Check out Seattle’s best trick-or-treating neighborhoods, shopping centers and other areas!
+While most neighborhoods in Seattle have some level of trick or treating action going on, not all are ideal for kids roaming from door to door in search of candy—some have houses spread out too far, some simply have low participation, some may not feel safe enough.
+Check out Seattle’s best trick-or-treating neighborhoods, shopping centers, and other areas.

 01 of 03